odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-explorer/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/udaipur/excursions/morning-city-tour-of-udaipur-followed-by-a-boat-trip-on-lake-pichola-by-shared-boat/
-        title: >-
-          Morning city tour of Udaipur followed by a boat trip on Lake Pichola (by shared boat)
+        title: Morning city tour of Udaipur followed by a boat trip on Lake Pichola
         content: >-
           The highlight of this guided city tour is a visit to the City Palace, now largely preserved as a museum with a large and varied collection